Cotignac waterfalls and towers

 Presses of the former mill

 If you continue uphill and keep to the right, you will come to Rue du Rocher.
-In this way, it was possible to get directly under the current entrance to the caves.
+In this way, it is possible to get directly under the current entrance to the caves.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2013 during our field research for Provence-Guide.Net.